 I actually just watched another YouTuber who talked about her biggest mom regrets and one of them was that she tried to go into natural labor without any sort of training or information.
-I think it is important for anyone who is pregnant to understand what is happening during labor!
+It is important for anyone who is pregnant to understand what is happening during labor!

-I LOVED learning all the details about labor and delivery and I think it paid off too!
-I felt very prepared and confident going into it.
-I’m going to share a few things that I did, and summarize others incase you don’t have the same interest.
+I LOVED learning all the details about labor and delivery and I think it paid off too because I felt very prepared and confident going into it.
+I'm going to share a few things that I did, and summarize others incase you don't have the same interest.